leonhards/simple-banking/README.md

    - **Username:** admin
    - **Password:** admin

-4. On the left menu, click Plugins > Installed Plugins then activate 'Simple Banking System'.
+4. On the left menu, click Plugins > Installed Plugins then activate 'Simple Bank System'.

 5. New menu will be added called 'Banking'.